Analysis | What you need to know about Raphael Warnock

-Here’s more about the man, whose election, along with that of Democrat Jon Ossoff, who currently leads Republican David Perdue with 99 percent of the Georgia votes counted, would tilt the balance of power in the U.S. Senate toward Democrats.
+Here’s more about the man, whose election, along with that of Democrat Jon Ossoff, who leads Republican David Perdue with 99 percent of the Georgia votes counted, would tilt the balance of power in the U.S. Senate toward Democrats.
 Warnock’s win alone narrows the Republican majority to just one vote.

 A minister in the mold of MLK